-Family Policy Compliance Office, U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 1-(800) 872-5327
+Student Privacy Policy Office (SPPO) U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5920 (202) 260-3887

-Informal inquires may be sent to FPCO via the following email address: FERPA@ED.Gov
+Informal inquiries may be sent to FPCO via the following email address: FERPA@ED.Gov

-Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.
+For additional information please visit the SPPO website at the following address: https://studentprivacy.ed.gov/ Complaints should be reported as soon as possible, but not later than 180 days from the date you learned of the circumstances of the alleged violation.